Plant Talk 11 Plants for Crafts

 Other plants of the Appalachian region that have been used for fiber include Dogbanes (Apocynum spp.)
 Butterflyweeds (Asclepias spp.), Cattails (Typha spp.), Tulip Magnolia (Liriodendron tulipifera), Basswoods (Tilia spp.) and Yuccas (Yucca spp.)
 (Tim Manney, personal communication, October, 2009).

+The history of natural dyes is a fascinating one (Robinson, 1969).
 Many dyes need a substance called a mordant to act effectively.
 Mordants serve to prepare the material to take color and also help ensure color fastness.
 Color fastness applies to both the effects of washing and exposure to light.
 Some dyes are more color fast to light while others are more color fast to washing (Nicholson & Clovis, 1967).
-The use of different mordants also may give alternate colors from the same plant (J. F. M. D. Cannon & M. J. Cannon, 2003).
+The use of different mordants also may give alternate colors from the same plant (Cannon & Cannon, 2003).
 Dyes that don’t need fixing, especially through toxic metal mordants such as chrome and tin, represent a potentially more sustainable alternative.
 These dyes require less foreign ingredients and have less chance of negative health effects.
 However, the dyes must first function well and hold their color if they may be considered sustainable as well.
 Some mordants such as tannins, iron, vinegar and even urine offer less toxic alternatives to heavy metals.
+A couple specific resources are available to explore the chemistry of natural dyes specifically (Epp, 1995a, 1995b).

 The most important traditional dye sources in Appalachia were Indigo and Madder (Eaton, 1973).
 Indigo (Indigofera tinctoria and spp.) was combined with straw and sumac (Rhus) to make a dye cake for the color blue (Eaton, 1973).
 The cake was kept in an iron pot that was used continuously sometimes for decades.
 This process did not require a mordant.
 Indigo is also one of the most famous dye stuffs in the world (Balfour-Paul, 2000; Gerber, 1977; Van Stralen, 1993).